OpenVPN - certificate purpose validation required

 So we could be better about highlighting which certs are server certs (perhaps listing them first or styling them in some way) but we unfortunately we can't stop listing non-server certs there or it could break some setups.

 We could also have the export package test the server cert type and omit the directive if they didn't use one, but I'd rather not encourage that practice too much.

-#3 Updated by Jim Pingle almost 5 years ago
+#3 Updated by Jim Pingle over 5 years ago

 - Assignee changed from Jim Pingle to Steve Beaver